Tournia/presentation-screen/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the application: Unit tests and End to End tests.
+However, these tests need to be written.

 ### Running Unit Tests